Ventura Public Art Programs

 - National Public Art Archives website - view Ventura's public art online

 Ventura's Public Art Program was enacted in 1991 and since then has incorporated an artist's vision to capital improvement projects providing visitors and residents alike with a new understanding of urban design in Ventura.
 Recognizing the substantial economic and social benefits gained through an aesthetic treatment of public spaces and consequent increased retail activity, the City established an ordinance allocating 2% of eligible City capital improvement project costs for the commissioning of artist design services and artwork integrated in the construction of public works.
 Policy oversight of the program is the responsibility of the Public Art Commission, a seven person volunteer advisory body.
+The program also includes the Municipal Art Collection and Acquisition Program, established by City Council to document the history of visual art in Ventura by featuring and highlighting important works of art created by area artists.
+The collection provides increased access to artwork of high artistic merit and aesthetic quality through its display in the public areas of City Hall and other municipal buildings.

 Goals of the Ventura Public Art Program: